orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 front-end.
 The coverage of the C SDK is about 75% (105 functions are automatically wrapped in Python out of a total of 139 functions in C).

+This provides much more flexibility than the Lua scripts.

 Samples
 -------